rxliuli/joplin-utils/apps/joplin-batch-web/docs/dev.md

 ## Start the project

 1. Run the `yarn setup` command in the project root directory
-2. Navigate to _cd apps/joplin-batch-web_.
-3.
+2. Navigate to `cd apps/joplin-batch-web`
 3. Run the `yarn dev` command to start the local development environment

 ## Project structure